 One of the things we love most about Pittsburgh is its walkability!
 Most of the city is flat with high walkability, which makes getting around on foot a cinch.

 However, trying to pack in sightseeing for three days in Pittsburgh can really rack up the miles.
 There is an easier way to get from sight to sight: The Hop On Hop Off Tour Bus.

 With the Pittsburgh Hop On Hop Off Day Pass, you get live on-board commentary and the ability to hop off at any of the 21 stops along the route.
 It will save you from having to trek around the city, plus you will learn useful info and have someone on hand that can answer any questions you might have.
 Find out more!

 Where To Stay on your Pittsburgh, PA Vacation

 Where to stay for your Pittsburgh weekend getaway is a big decision!
-Ideally, you will want to be centrally located near the best attractions in Pittsburgh so that you can easily get to the places you most want to see.
+Ideally, you will want to be centrally located near the best attractions in Pittsburgh.

 Our Top Pick for Pittsburgh Hotel: Hampton Inn & Suites

 The Downtown Pittsburgh Hampton Inn and Suites is situated on the northeastern end of downtown on the edge of the Strip District.
 It is literally across the street from the Heinz History Center and has easy access to the Three Rivers Heritage Trail, as well as several nearby Pittsburgh bridges.